thegworld/gtx-browser/infra/archive_config/README.md

-This directory contains the configurations of which binaries get archived on Chromium builders, and controls how and where they're stored.
+This directory contains the configurations of which binaries get archived on GTx Browser builders, and controls how and where they're stored.
 This applies mostly to the `*-archive-*` builders on this [console](https://ci.chromium.org/p/chromium/g/chromium/console).